bijoyone/booking/README.md

-## Technologies and libraries Used:
+## Technologies and NPM packages Used:

 ### For frontend
 - React